Republicans renew a bid to remove noncitizens from the census tally behind voting maps

 More than a year ago, the GOP-controlled House narrowly passed a bill to leave out noncitizens from apportionment counts, though a divided Congress ultimately stymied that push.
 The current Republican trifecta, however, has opened up the possibility of getting similar legislation over the finish line.

 The latest measure in Congress is a funding bill that would ban the Census Bureau from including noncitizens without legal status in the 2030 apportionment counts.
-A House Appropriations subcommittee is set to vote Tuesday on whether to advance the bill.
+A House Appropriations subcommittee voted 9-6 along party lines on Tuesday to advance the bill.

 The other two bills — one reintroduced in June by Sen. Bill Hagerty of Tennessee and another in January by Rep. Chuck Edwards of North Carolina — call for a broader group to be left out: all noncitizens, including green-card and visa holders.